SWS-Methodology/Standards/setup.md

 First create a *Github* folder for all future Github related projects.

-Create a *sws_project* folder in the Github folder for all SWS related projects, all individual projects such as **faoswsProduction** should reside inside this folder.
+Create a *sws_project* folder in the Github folder for all SWS related projects, all individual projects such as *faoswsProduction* should reside inside this folder.

-The folder will also contain configuration and setup files to run the environment.
+The root folder will also contain configuration and setup files to run the environment.

-You should have the similar structure
+You should have similar structure below
 ```
 sws_project/
 ├── faoswsBalancing